hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETOnOffStatusMorph.class/README.md

-I'm a Morph which could change color from gray to yellow according to my status.
+I'm a Morph which changes color from gray to yellow according to my status.
+I'm part of the input and output ports to visualize their status.

 Instance Variables
-	status:		<Object>
+	status:		<Boolean>

 status
-	- could be on or off and according to this value, my color is different.
-Is my status on, my color is yellow.
-Is my status off, my color ist gray.
+	- if status is true, my color is yellow; if my status is off, my color is gray.